DTT2411/CI-Portfolio-Project-1/README.md

 ### Unfixed Bugs

 ### Deployment
+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+- In the GitHub repository, navigate to the Settings tab
+- From the source section drop-down menu, select the Master Branch
+- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The direct link to the deployed page can be found here - https://dtt2411.github.io/CI-Portfolio-Project-1/.

 ## Credits

 ### Content
-Bootstrap was used extensively across the site, both in terms of bootstrap structures (e.g. grid, table, form) copied directly from Bootstrap guidance and customised, as well as the use of general Bootstrap classes (e.g. my-4).
-Utilisation of bootstrap classes allowed me to reduce the amount of custom CSS styling required.
+- Bootstrap was used extensively across the site, both in terms of bootstrap structures (e.g. grid, table, form) copied directly from Bootstrap guidance and customised, as well as the use of general Bootstrap classes (e.g. text-center, my-4).
+Utilisation of bootstrap classes facilitated a reduction in the CSS styling required.
-Google Fonts for custom fonts used throughout site.
-Link to embed code used:
+- Google Fonts for custom fonts used throughout site.
+Link to embed code used: https://fonts.googleapis.com/css2?family=Montserrat:ital,wght@0,100..900;1,100..900&family=Racing+Sans+One&display=swap'
-Favicons from ??? for browser icons
+- Browser favicons were identified and downloaded from https://www.flaticon.com/
-Reference to Love Running and Boardwalk Games modules from CI full stack course were used for guidance on general structure and layout.
+- Reference to Love Running and Boardwalk Games modules from CI full stack course were used for guidance on general structure and layout.
-W3C HTML & CSS validators
+- W3C HTML & CSS validators
-Icolour pallete
+- Icolour pallete (https://icolorpalette.com/palette-by-themes/ski) and Coolors (https://coolors.co/) were used for inspiration for colour schemes.
+Image Color Picker (https://imagecolorpicker.com/) was also used to match the site's colour scheme with the hero image on the homepage section by pulling out a variety of hex values present in the image.
+-

 ### Media
-Images were sourced from Pexels and Pixabay.
+- Images were sourced from Pexels and Pixabay.
 All images used within the site are free-use, no royalties.
-Font Awesome for iconography, link to personal kit:
+- Font Awesome for iconography, link to personal kit: https://kit.fontawesome.com/3af9805755.js